Sagarmatha National Park, Tourism, Its History and site to visit

 Places to visit during Sagarmatha national park trek

-This is is a world-famous trekking destination.
-Everest base camp is the dream place for most of the adventure geeks.
+This is a world-famous trekking destination.
+Everest base camp is the dream place for most adventure geeks.
 This trek will give you the experience of seeing the world’s highest mountain from Kala Patthar.
 From Kala Patthar, you can get a view of the entire northern face of Mount Everest.
-Sagarmatha national park and Everest base camp both are near each other.
-If y is visiting Sagarmatha national park then you must visit Everest base camp.
+Sagarmatha National Park and Everest Base Camp are near each other.
+If you visit Sagarmatha National Park, you must see Everest Base Camp.

-Along with Mount Everest, you can get a view of other mountains like Mount Taboche, Ama Dablam, Lhotse, and various other small peaks.
-These mountains are the major attraction of Sagarmatha national park.
+You can view other mountains like Mount Taboche, Ama Dablam, Lhotse, and other minor peaks along with Mount Everest.
+These mountains are the major attractions of Sagarmatha National Park.
 You can get a magnificent view of these mountains throughout the trek.
-This mountain adds beauty to the Sagarmatha national park.
+This mountain adds beauty to the Sagarmatha National Park.

-Khumjung village is an underrated village, which is an elevation of 4000 meters.
-This village is nearer to mount Khumbila.
-Scott Fisher Memorial and School lie in this village.
-This village is the most beautiful place with innocent and welcoming people.
+Khumjung village is an underrated village at an elevation of 4000 meters.
+It is near Mount Khumbila.
+Scott Fisher Memorial and School are located in this village.
+This village is the most beautiful place, with innocent and welcoming people.
 The local culture and mountains all around are the specialty of this village.

-This is the place that you must visit during Sagarmatha national park visit.
-Gokyo Lake is the world’s highest lake containing six lakes.
-There are mountains on all sides of this lake.
-You can get breathtaking views of the mountains including Everest.
-Trekkers prefer to go to Gokyo Lake early in the morning to camp there and spend the rest of the day.
+You must visit this place during your visit to Sagarmatha National Park.
+Gokyo Lake is the world’s highest lake, containing six lakes.
+Mountains surround this lake, and you can get breathtaking views of the mountains, including Everest.
+Trekkers prefer to go to Gokyo Lake early in the morning to camp and spend the rest of the day.

-As most of the people in the Khumbu region are Buddhists, there are more than 50 monasteries throughout the trail.
+As most people in the Khumbu region are Buddhists, there are more than 50 monasteries throughout the trail.
 The main monasteries are Tengboche, Thame, Khumjung, and Pangboche.
 Tengboche monastery is the oldest monastery.
-People decorate the monastery on Mane Rimdu and Dumie festival.
+People decorate the monastery during the Mane Rimdu and Dumie festivals.

 Where to stay in the Khumbu region?